Canon 4000D vs Pentax KP

 - More heavily discounted: Has been on the market for longer (launched in January 2017).

-If the number of relative strengths (bullet points above) is taken as a guide, the KP is the clear winner of the contest (14 : 6 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the KP is the clear winner of the contest (18 : 6 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon 4000D vs Pentax KP